magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 In you custom module directory create the component's `.js` file for the processor.
 It must be located under the `<your_module_dir>/view/frontend/web/js/model/` directory.

-Here you need to specify the URL used for calculating the shipping rate for your custom address type.
+Here you need to specify the URL used for calculating the shipping rates for your custom address type.

 <p class="q">Does not shipping rate depend also on the carrier, not only the address? how can there be one url for calculation?</p>